5. Processing unidimensional data#

 All floating-point operations on a computer[8] (not only in Python) are performed with finite precision of 15–17 decimal digits.

-Moreover, errors induced in one operation will propagate onto further ones.
-Most often they cancel out, but in extreme cases, they can lead to undesirable consequences (like for some model matrices in linear regression; see Section 9.2.9).
+Moreover, errors induced at one stage will propagate onto further operations.
+For instance, that the heights data are not necessarily accurate, makes their aggregates such as the mean approximate as well.
+Most often, the errors should more or less cancel out, but in extreme cases, they can lead to undesirable consequences (like for some model matrices in linear regression; see Section 9.2.9).

 There is no reason to panic, though.
-The rule to remember is:
+The rule to remember is as follows.

 Important